 0 commentsRead On

-I’ve recently been doing some experimenting with the SearchView widget.
+I’ve been taking a closer look at the SearchView widget.
 This widget was introduced in Android 3.0 but has also had a few additions and updates to it since then.
 It was designed to be used mainly in an ActionBar , but it’s also possible to use it within any layout.

 One of the cool things about the SearchView is that it can be collapsed (iconified) so that it only takes a small amount of space, and when pressed it can go into an expanded state so that text can be entered and searched